|1 2 3 4 5 Next > Last >>|

 What happens if the base locks down?
-I do not have leave and I do not have COVID-19.
-Will we be paid for missed days as a result of any base lockdown?
+I do not have leave and I do not have COVID-19

-My family member travelled off island and recently returned.
-Although I do not live with that relative, we had a brief amount of contact following her return.
+My family member had travelled but although I do not live with that family member, we had a short amount of contact.
 Do I need to self-quarantine?

-I’ve travelled somewhere that does not have any known COVID-19 cases; would I still need to self-quarantine?
+I’ve travelled somewhere that does not have a known case; would I still need to self-quarantine?

-If I am not comfortable working and would like to volunteer to self-quarantine, will I get in trouble for requesting leave?
+If I am not comfortable working and would like to volunteer to self-quarantine, will I get in trouble to request to take leave?